Skip to main content

 Cash-Pay vs. Insurance vs. Medicaid

-Cash-Pay (Self-Pay) - Range: $263–$800 - You pay at time of service.
-No surprise bill three months later. - No referral required at most facilities.
+Cash-Pay (Self-Pay) - Range: $263–$800 - Pay at the desk.
+No bill in three months.
+No surprises. - No referral needed at independent centers.

 Why Does the Same Scan Cost So Much More Somewhere Else?